Uncategorized

 The waters of Deosai Plains are also home to the enormous-sized snow trout, which also serves as food for many migratory birds.

 Himalayan Brown Bear is unique to this region of the world, as Deosai National Park has the primary objective of its conservation, being the critically endangered species.
-Out of seven populations of brown bear in the Himalaya, Karakoram, and Hindukush ranges, the Deosai Plateau hosts the only stable population.
+Out of seven populations of brown bears in the Himalaya, Karakoram, and Hindukush ranges, the Deosai Plateau hosts the only stable population.

-After crossing the bridge at Bara Pani you can try fishing as the river is home to several species of trout, with snow trout being common.
+After crossing the bridge at Bara Pani, you can try fishing, as the river is home to several species of trout, with snow trout being common.
 The license for fishing can be acquired from Park authorities for a nominal fee.

 Bara Pani and Sheosar Lake are the best sites for camping.
-If the lush green landscape in the day is a treat, the clear starry sky at night gives its visitors the pleasure of stargazing.
+If the lush green landscape during the day is a treat, the clear starry sky at night gives its visitors the pleasure of stargazing.

-“Deosai” meaning “Shadow of the Giant” is an amalgam of ‘Deo’ and ‘Sai’ meaning “giant” and “shadow” respectively.
-The word “Deo” comes from ‘Deva’, and “Sai”, one of ‘Saya’.
+“Deosai,” meaning “Shadow of the Giant,” is an amalgam of ‘Deo’ and ‘Sai’ meaning “giant” and “shadow,” respectively.
+“Deo” comes from ” Deva,” and ” Sai” is from ” Saya.”

 The name was extracted from the folk-tale “Saif-al-Mulook” composed by Mian Muhammad Baksh as a poem.

-For centuries, nomads from Kashmir used Deosai plains as a passage in summer to cross with their herds.
-The desolation of the area with no permanent population made people believe that this place is haunted by giants.
-This led to the name ‘The Land of the Giants’.
+For centuries, nomads from Kashmir used the Deosai plains as a passage in summer to cross with their herds.
+The desolation of the area with no permanent population made people believe that giants haunted this place.

-Deosai plains face the monsoon affected the outer Himalayas, thus receive higher rainfall than other adjoining valleys of Baltistan.
-Sudden changes in weather within no time, is normal in Deosai as a bright sunny day can change into a dark stormy one in the blink of an eye, also followed by ice rain.
+The plateau’s environment features low atmospheric pressure, oxygen, and carbon dioxide levels, high aridity, extreme cold, and intense solar radiation.
+Deosai plains face the monsoon affected the outer Himalayas, thus receiving higher rainfall than other adjoining valleys of Baltistan.
+Sudden changes in weather within no time are regular in Deosai as a bright sunny day can change into a dark stormy one in the blink of an eye, also followed by ice rain.

-The unpredictable weather adds to the mystery of Deosai, as sometimes it snows in summer and the sun often seems to play hide and seek with clouds.
+The unpredictable weather adds to the mystery of Deosai, as sometimes it snows in summer, and the sun often seems to play hide and seek with clouds.

 Share this tourContact our tour manager by clicking below...